Why agents

 Pricing, PPC, inventory

-You define what each agent can touch and what it cannot.
+You define what each agent can touch, what it cannot, and where escalation is required.

 Decision history